Canada’s Sovereign Wealth Fund: Should You Invest In It?

 Max out the obvious stuff first.
 Your TFSA, RRSP, and FHSA should still come before this for most people.
 Low cost diversified ETFs remain the default answer unless this product turns out to be unusually attractive.

 Wait for the actual terms.
-Fees, liquidity, tax treatment, and return structure matter far more than the political pitch.
+Fees, liquidity, tax treatment, return calculation, and the exact capital protection design matter far more than the political pitch.

 Think of it as a possible complement, not a core holding.
 If the retail product is good, it may deserve a place beside a broader portfolio.
 It should not replace one.